 TO REPORT A CRIME

-Contact the school administrator or call Penny Rushing (414) 525-6300 (non-emergencies) or dial 9-1-1 (emergencies only).
+Contact a school official or call Penny Rushing at (414) 525-6300 (non-emergencies) or dial 9-1-1 (emergencies only).
 Any suspicious activity or person seen loitering inside or around the Institute buildings should be reported.